SouthAfricaDigitalScience/JasPer-deploy/README.md

 # jasper-deploy

 A repo to contain the build, test and deploy scripts for [JasPer Image Coding Toolkit](http://www.ece.uvic.ca/~frodo/jasper/), for CODE-RADE.
+This is needed for the [WRF-deploy](https://ci.sagrid.ac.za/job/wrf-deploy) job.

 # Versions

 We build versions

+  1. 2.0.12
   1. 2.0.10
   1. 1.900.1